hoangduytran/blender-manual/manual/editors/image/sidebar.rst

    Display panel.

 Aspect Ratio
-   Display Aspect for this image.
+   Display aspect for this image.
 Does not affect rendering.
 Repeat Image
-   Duplicate the image until it is repeated to fill the main view.
+   Tiles the image so it completely fills the editor.

 Annotations